anuiyengar/tech-portfolio/docs/about.md

 - Development of code coverage computing infrastructure that works at scale.
 Reduced total computing time from weeks to 5 days for the complete code base.
 The integration of the code coverage tool with the automated testing platform measures the coverage for each test-case/ test-suite/feature code change.
 - Test impact analysis tool that suggests tests to run for a section of modified code based on the code coverage report and issues reported in the past test runs for the modified code.
 - Performance engineering holds the core responsibility of providing the best performance benchmarks for every metric on every supported hardware platform with different performance capabilities; and covering different specifications of virtual deployments of the product.
 The datasheet is provided to the product, marketing, and sales teams at the end of every release.
-- Robust and efficient performance infrastructure that’s designed to handle high performing platforms, traffic generators that are reliable and can scale.
+- Robust and efficient automated performance infrastructure that’s designed to handle high performing platforms, traffic generators that are reliable and can scale.
 - Streamlined the process to benchmark performance data as required by the product, sales, and marketing teams.

 ## Senior Engineering Manager, Automation Infrastructure & Tools, A10 Networks - Oct 2016 - Dec 2018